 When are the clusters updated?

 The clustering of providers was updated in May 2023 in order to take account of the most recently available data, including from the Research Excellence Framework (REF2021).
+Further updates have been made in 2025 to take into account sector changes as a result of institutional mergers.
 There have been minor updates to the cluster descriptions and a small number of changes to cluster placements but generally providers have remained similarly placed across the seven KE clusters identified to enable meaningful and fair comparison.
 These seven comprise the five broad discipline clusters, plus the ‘STEM specialists’ and ‘Arts specialists’ clusters.

 Cluster variables represent a ‘capability base’ which can be thought of as quasi-fixed in the medium-term, but can change over the longer-term through investments in research, teaching and related physical capital.
 We will therefore periodically re-cluster all English HEPs as appropriate, such as when new data becomes available (particularly REF data).
 Ahead of the next REF2028 results we have no specific plans to update the cluster placements, but we will regularly review the available data and if we consider there have been significant changes we will re-run the cluster process.